fso-datawarrior/twisted-hearth-foundation/docs/DEPLOYMENT-WORKFLOWS/DAILY-PROMPTS/03-DEPLOY-TO-PRODUCTION.md

 3. Add all changes to git staging
 4. Commit changes with descriptive message
 5. Push branch to GitHub
-6. Merge branch to main (or push to main if already on main)
+6. Merge branch to prod-2025.partytillyou.rip (or push to prod-2025.partytillyou.rip if already on it)
 7. Trigger automated production deployment
 8. Monitor deployment and report success/failure
 9. Provide production URL when complete

+NOTE: We use 'prod-2025.partytillyou.rip' branch for production, NOT 'main'.
+This eliminates worktree conflicts.

 SAFETY CHECKS:
 - NEVER delete files without explicit confirmation
 - ALWAYS check git status before making changes
-- ALWAYS commit changes before merging to main
+- ALWAYS commit changes before merging to prod-2025.partytillyou.rip
 - ALWAYS verify push was successful
 - ALWAYS monitor deployment status
 - ALWAYS confirm production site is updated